CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 As said before, take time from this block if your book has reading material.

-3 sessions out of 4, follow the usual copy and dictation pattern, described later.
+4 sessions out of 5, follow the usual copy and dictation pattern, described later.
 Start slow, increase speed until accuracy is fairly low, then finish at a medium speed.

-1 session out of 4, experiment.
+1 session out of 5, experiment.

 **5 minutes practicing penmanship.**

-End each session, no matter how short, with accurate but not-slow writing.
+End each writing session, no matter how short, with accurate but not-slow writing.
 Music teachers also recommend this.
 Your body remembers the final minutes of a lesson strongly.

 Swem suggests tracing shorthand in the textbook.
 This will force you to notice subtle details, but isn't always an option and may not give much variety.
 Many systems have penmanship exercises.
 Do some from your system, or one similar, or invent your own.
 Sometimes work on problems you know you have.
 Other times work on other aspects.
 Often the real problem is something we think we've mastered.